ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 #### Disabling IPv6 protocol

-Nowadays IPv6 is still not really in use, and less in internal private networks like the one your system is in.
+Although the use of IPv6 seems to be growing, you will not really need it in a internal private networks like the one your system is in.
 Then, you can safely disable the protocol on the `sshd` service.

 1. Edit the current `/etc/ssh/sshd_config` file, enabling the `AddressFamily` parameter with the value `inet`.
 It should end looking like below.

-    ~~~bash
+    ~~~sh
     #Port 22
     AddressFamily inet
-    ListenAddress 192.168.1.107
+    ListenAddress 10.3.0.2
     #ListenAddress ::
     ~~~